DidierSpaier/mozilla-thunderbird/README.md

 # mozilla-thunderbird
-Stuff to build a repacakaged mozilla-thunderbird  including lang packs
+Stuff to build a repackaged mozilla-thunderbird  including lang packs

+Whether this deserves a repo on GitHub is debatable ;)

+See TODO in langpacks.js and SLKBUILD